subscriptions-project/swg-js/docs/contributions-flow.md

 # SwG Contributions Flow

-This flow allows the publication site to display a flow to contribute to the publisher.
+This flow allows the publication site to display a flow where users can contribute money to the publisher.
 See [Subscriptions APIs](./core-apis.md).

 *Important!* Please ensure you set up the `setOnSubscribeResponse` on any page where you accept purchases, not just before you call `subscribe` or `showContributions`.
 SwG client ensures it can recover contributions even when browsers unload pages.
 See [Subscribe flow](./subscribe-flow.md) for more details.